cabugaogesame24/CCM101-gcabugao/Laboratory-03-Multi-Cloud-Explorer/client-recommendations.md

 ---

-## Client B – University | Recommended Platform: Microsoft Azure
+## Client B – University
+## Recommended Platform: Microsoft Azure
-Azure is the most natural and cost-effective choice because it integrates natively with the university's existing Microsoft environment — Windows Server, Microsoft 365, and Active Directory.
-You can extend your current identity system, user accounts, security groups, and group policies directly into the cloud without rebuilding everything from scratch.
-This deep integration means IT staff can use the same skills, tools, and workflows they already know, significantly reducing training time and operational complexity.
-Azure also offers special education pricing, academic licensing benefits, and certifications that meet strict government and educational data compliance standards.
-By choosing Azure, the university creates a unified hybrid environment that bridges on-campus and cloud resources smoothly and securely.
+Azure integrates seamlessly with the university's existing environment — Windows Server, Microsoft 365, and Active Directory — allowing you to extend current user accounts, security policies, and licenses to the cloud without rebuilding everything from scratch.
+IT staff can use the same skills and workflows they already know, which reduces training time and operational complexity.
+Azure also offers education pricing and academic compliance certifications suitable for institutional use.

 **Possible Services:**
 1. Azure Virtual Machines